SMC samplers¶

 plt.hist(my_alg.X.lpost, 30);

-in pratice (if you’re curious, however, see the next tutorial on SMC samplers or the documention of module smc_samplers
+You do not need to know much more about class ThetaParticles in practice (if you’re curious, however, see the next tutorial on SMC samplers or the documentation of module smc_samplers).

-Waste-free versus standard SMC samplers¶
+Waste-free versus standard SMC samplers

 The library now implements by default waste-free SMC (Dau & Chopin, 2020), a variant of SMC samplers that keeps all the intermediate Markov steps (rather than “wasting” them).
 In practice, this means that, in the piece of code above:

-- at each time \(t\), \(N=20\) particles are resampled, and used as a starting points of the MCMC chains;
+• at each time \(t\), \(N=20\) particles are resampled, and used as a starting points of the MCMC chains;

-) - and since we keep all the intermediate steps, we get 50*20 = 1000 particles at each iteration.
+• and since we keep all the intermediate steps, we get 50*20 = 1000 particles at each iteration.
 In particular, we do O(1000) operations at each step.
 (At time 0, we also generate 1000 particles.)

-; given this number of particles, the performance typically does not depend too much on N
+Thus, the number of particles is actually N * len_chain; given this number of particles, the performance typically does not depend too much on N and len_chain, provided the latter is “big enough” (relative to the mixing of the MCMC kernels).

 [20]: